alirezamshi/etl_pipeline_new/README.md

 A robust, scalable ETL and data workflow pipeline supporting multiple platforms including local CSVs, S3, Databricks, and Neo4j.
 Built with modularity, maintainability, and production resilience in mind.

+## 🚀 Quick Start

+**Note**: The GitHub Actions workflow file (`.github/workflows/ci.yml`) is included in the repository but may require a GitHub token with `workflow` scope to be pushed via API.
+You can manually add this file through the GitHub web interface if needed.

 ## 🏗️ Architecture

 This pipeline follows modern data engineering best practices inspired by: